 - CVM updated multiple webpages, including an Industry Q&A webpage that provides answers to frequently asked questions regarding regulatory pathways.
 For example, as surrogate dams from certain species carrying embryos with IGAs do not themselves contain an IGA, CVM clarified that these animals are able to enter the food supply with no prior FDA authorization.

 - CVM created the Clinical Field Studies for ACTPs webpage, which is a resource that provides animal owners, veterinarians, researchers, and the public with access to information on clinical field studies investigating the use of ACTPs in veterinary patients.

-Due to restrictions related to COVID-19, we are unable to hold in-person animal biotechnology stakeholder outreach meetings as initially planned for Summer/Fall 2020.
-However, we plan to continue to offer additional resources and virtual meetings until in-person meetings can resume.
+Due to restrictions related to COVID-19, we were unable to hold in-person animal biotechnology stakeholder outreach meetings as initially planned.
+However, we plan to continue to offer additional resources, virtual meetings, and in-person meetings when they can resume.

 Following up on the case study webinar published in September 2020, we plan to publish additional outreach material and hold virtual meetings, as needed, to address the feedback received.
 We also intend to publish additional case studies and resources for stakeholders on our website.

 We are also planning outreach webinars that will center on questions regarding ACTPs; these webinars will focus on issues such as donor eligibility and good manufacturing practices.
 CVM is also developing ACTP-specific webpages to provide answers to frequently asked questions.